- Adequate sleep is a necessary requirement for healing.

 - CBT-I – stands for Cognitive Behavioral Therapy Insomnia.
 There are online resources that may be helpful in addressing some of the anxiety around trying to get a good night’s sleep.

 - Over the counter sleep aids – I do not have specific recommendations and they should not be used long-term.
 You also should make your physicians aware that you are using them.

 Under the guidance of a physician

 - Prescription Medications – There are many medications that are effective in dealing with insomnia.
-I have observed that if you are suffering from chronic pain that you often need a kick-start with fairly strong sleep meds.
-Once your nervous system quiets down you can and should come off of them relatively soon.
-I would also add that using narcotics for sleep is not recommended and creates many additional problems.
+I have observed that if you are suffering from chronic pain that you often need a kick-start with strong sleep meds.
+Once your nervous system quiets down you can and should come from them relatively soon.
+Using narcotics for sleep is not recommended and creates many additional problems.

 - Diagnosing a sleep disorder – there are over 100 sleep disorders with the most common one being sleep apnea.
 In sleep apnea your airway intermittently becomes occluded while sleeping and you are gasping for air.
 Sleep quality is poor, and you are tired the next day.
 More importantly it has an adverse effect on your heart.
 If simple measures are not working, it is important to diagnose and treat this.
 Restless Leg Syndrome is another common sleep disorder that is treatable with the correct medications.

 A consistently restful night’s sleep is necessary for healing from chronic mental or physical pain.
 Insomnia causes chronic LBP and must be addressed as the first step of healing.
 It is generally solvable regardless of the level of your pain.
 Most people can improve their sleep with simple self-directed interventions, but you should not hesitate to seek help from your physician.

 Use the sleep chapter from my book, Back in Control, as a reference.
 Read it carefully and implement the steps that are doable for you.
 As you layer on additional strategies, you will find a way to sleep.